bigvisionit/vorlagen/js-validation-class/README.md

 # Simple Validation Class (JS)

-This is a small (minified size: 4 KB) validation class written in JavaScript.
+This is a very small validation class written in JavaScript.
+(minified size: 4 KB)

 ### Version
 1.0.0